-Celebrating one hundred and eighty six years of ministry in Westerly.
+Celebrating one hundred and eighty eight of ministry in Westerly.

 In September Dr. Alfred Murray was called to serve as the first pastor of the united congregation.
 The charter of the new church was dated January 17, 1947 listing over 1,058 members on the rolls.
 The new church building was then constructed at 16 Elm St. and dedicated on May 17, 1953.
 An addition, which included an educational wing with several classrooms, a chapel, parlor, library and offices for the pastor and secretary was completed and dedicated on November 30, 1958.
 In 2000 an extension was added to the back of the building that allowed for a beautiful entrance off the parking lot, an elevator and increased accessibility to all areas of the building.
 In 2023 we dedicated our Memorial Prayer Garden as a place of serenity and hope.

 Central Baptist has been served by eight pastors since its founding.

 Rev Dr Alfred Murray 1946-1950

 Rev Frederick Gardner 1956-1971